Martens starts for Netherlands while Rapinoe returns for US in World Cup final

 Martens, the 2017 world player of the year, aggravated a toe injury celebrating her late penalty winner against Japan in the last 16 and has been in and out of training since.

-However, she made the cut to feature in the European champions' first ever World Cup final.
+However, she made the cut to feature in the European champions' first ever World Cup final, supporting all-time Dutch goalscorer Vivianne Miedema up front.

 The U.S. are aiming to win a record-extending fourth world title out of eight editions.